 Once payments are recorded, you can see the payment receipt on the Payments Received panel.
 You can also send this to your client as a receipt:

-In case the client forgot to pay, you can send them a reminder via email automatically, instead of emailing them manually one by one.
+For clients that have forgotten to pay, you can send all of them a reminder automatically via email instead of manually emailing them one by one:

-Part of Zoho Invoice’s feature is expense recording.
+One of Zoho Invoice’s features is expense recording.
 You can record billable and nonbillable expenses in the app.
-If you add a billable expense, Zoho Invoice will ask you to tag an expense to a client and possibly project.
+If you add a billable expense, Zoho Invoice will ask you to tag an expense to a client and possibly a project.
 Afterward, you can generate an invoice for billable expenses automatically and send it to your client.
 You can also add mileage expenses on Zoho Invoice.
 You can input odometer readings or distance traveled when computing your mileage costs.

 If you handle projects with several clients, Zoho Invoice has a time tracker as well.
 You can either track your work hours with Zoho’s tracker or manually enter hours spent when working.
 Every time log is added to the project based on the hourly rate:

 From there, you can bill clients on your hours worked by creating an invoice.
 Zoho will ask you about the invoice period, and it’ll include all billable hours and expenses within that period automatically.